 Outsourcing to another manufacturing company with more production capacity enables the manufacturer to adjust the scale and scope of their production capacity, in response to fluctuations in customer demand.
 It also reduces costs, by eliminating the need to invest in developing infrastructure or expensive processing equipment.
 What’s more, manufacturers gain access to the advanced and innovative technologies of suppliers.

 Although outsourcing is a highly effective way to increase production capacity, it’s not without its challenges.
 For example, there’s a reputational risk if operations are not handled in a way that meets the manufacturers standards and values.
 Costing has to be calculated carefully, as longer term in-house production may be the more cost-effective option.

 Another way to increase capacity is by maximising the effectiveness of existing processing equipment.

-From food, beverages, home-care and pet food to cosmetics, paint and personal care processing, many manufacturers don’t use their processing equipment to their full capacity.
+From food, beverages, home-care and pet food to cosmetics, paint, lubricants, and personal care processing, many manufacturers don’t use their processing equipment to their full capacity.
 Not operating at full capacity enables manufacturers to accommodate increases in demand, as well as short-term losses in production.